Sweet Kiwi Green Smoothie

 July 18, 2012

-This sweet kiwi green smoothie is really delicious and loaded with nutrients.
+This vegan sweet kiwi green smoothie is sweet and delicious, and loaded with nutrients and fiber for bowel regularity.

 Sweet Kiwi Green Smoothie

-This vegan sweet kiwi green smoothie is sweet and delicious, and loaded with goodness.
+This vegan sweet kiwi green smoothie is sweet and delicious, and loaded with nutrients and fiber for bowel regularity.

 Prep Time 15 minutes